PatrykPoniatowski/LidocainePatches/README.md

 -0407030ACAAAAAA (previous search analysis did not include this code) - again, interestingly, a different analysis used this code, but I was unable to find a reference to this code in the BNF SNOMED code references.

 Based on these conclusions, the whole code was updated and the analysis was done again

+15-22/01/2024

+Based on all of the reviews, the entire code was updated.
+The file "Lidocaine_patches_analysis" contains all of the analysis, including the number of Lidocaine patches dispensed per 1000 people.

+Since GitHub might be a challenging source of knowledge for clinicians, for the purpose of this project, I've created a Microsoft Power BI dashboard with all of the appropriate indicators, which should help in making clinical data-driven decisions.

+As previously mentioned, this whole project stems from personal interest.
+All of the feedback is highly appreciated.